-Cinch Home Service is a BBB accredited business and has a “B+” rating as well as a 2-out-of-5-stat customer rating.
+Cinch Home Service is a BBB accredited business and has an “A-” rating as well as a 2-out-of-5-star customer rating.
 There are 355 customer reviews and 2,807 complaints on the Cinch Home Service BBB profile page.
 The most common complaint reported was a “problem with a product or service.”

 Cinch’s home warranty plans vary by state and type of coverage and have $100, $125, and $150 service call fees.
 Monthly payment options are available.
 We obtained sample quotes from several states to help you compare coverage prices.
 Here is a breakdown by plan type and state.
 Note: The quotes we received are with the $150 service fee.

 |Plan||Louisiana||California||West Virginia||New York||Florida||Kansas|